William Klemperer: Biography

-Bill Klemperer was born in New York City in 1927 and was raised there and in New Rochelle.
-His parents were both Physicians.
-He graduated from New Rochelle High school in 1944 and then enlisted in the U.S. Navy Air Corps, where he trained as a tail gunner.
-He obtained an A.B. from Harvard University in 1950, majoring in Chemistry, and then headed to the University of California, Berkeley, where in early 1954 he obtained a Ph.D. in Physical Chemistry under the direction of George C. Pimentel.
-After one semester as instructor at Berkeley, Bill returned to Harvard in July 1954.
+Bill Klemperer was born in New York City in 1927 as the child of two physicians.
+He and his younger brother were raised in New York and New Rochelle.
+He graduated from New Rochelle High School in 1944 and then enlisted in the U.S. Navy Air Corps, where he trained as a tail gunner.
+He obtained an A.B. from Harvard University in 1950, majoring in Chemistry, and obtained a Ph.D. in Physical Chemistry under the direction of George C. Pimentel at University of California, Berkeley, in early 1954.

-Klemperer's initial appointment was an instructor of analytical chemistry, but he quickly rose through the ranks and was appointed full professor in 1965.
-He has remained associated with Harvard Chemistry throughout his long career.
-He spent 1968-69 on sabbatical with the Astronomers at Cambridge University and 1979-81 as Assistant Director for Mathematical and Physical Sciences at the U.S. National Science Foundation.
-He was a visiting scientist at Bell Laboratories during a time when it was the premier industrial laboratory.
+After one semester as an instructor at Berkeley, Bill returned to Harvard in July 1954.
+Though his initial appointment was as an instructor of analytical chemistry, a position which was considered unlikely to lead to a faculty position, he was appointed full professor in 1965.
+He has remained associated with Harvard Chemistry throughout a long career.
+He spent 1968-69 on sabbatical at Cambridge University and 1979-81 as Assistant Director for Mathematical and Physical Sciences at the U.S. National Science Foundation.
+He was a visiting scientist at Bell Laboratories.
+He also served as an advisor to NASA.
 Klemperer became an emeritus professor in 2002 but remained active in both research and teaching.